Market conditions/ performance

 - Golf: almost 500k registered golfers in Sweden.
 Very high awareness of Ireland’s golf product particularly links courses.

 - A notable characteristic is the domination of city breaks, 66% visit Dublin only on a trip to Ireland.
 Nordic visitors are reluctant to rent a car and drive on the left but are open to using public transport.

-- Being active in nature and getting off the beaten track, easily accessible opportunities from cities to do this are popular related to the point above.e.
+- Being active in nature and getting off the beaten track is important, but experiences must be easily accessible from cities, where Nordics are most likely to stay.

 Due to the huge geographic area, access is centralised to the main cities.
 More than other European travellers, Nordic travellers are accustomed to flying to destinations indirectly from their small regional airports.

-- Sweden: SAS and Norwegian year round service from Stockholm to Dublin.
+- Sweden: SAS and Norwegian year-round service from Stockholm to Dublin.
 Ryanair will commence Gothenberg to Dublin from May 2019.

 - Denmark: Excellent access with daily Dublin flights from Ryanair, Norwegian and SAS from Copenhagen.